 Added by Veronica Droser on December 7, 2016 at 8:41am — No Comments

 What’s not to like about the holidays?
 The vibrant colors, favorite foods, visits with loved ones, opportunities to reminisce, and wonderful smells of the season.
 Holidays are full of tradition, packed with memories, and bring so much pleasure.
-For all these reasons, holidays can be a minefield for the…Continue
+For all these reasons, holidays can be a minefield for the bereaved, leaving them feeling sad, left out, and lonely.

 Added by Robbie Miller Kaplan on December 1, 2016 at 6:00am — No Comments